Jacob Holmes: National team career

 Holmes was a member of the Australian Boomers team that won the 2005 FIBA Oceania Championship.
 He also won the gold medal playing for Australia at the 2006 Commonwealth Games held in Melbourne.
 Both championship wins were over the New Zealand Tall Blacks.

 Personal life

 Holmes has two sisters, Fleur and Victoria.
 He and his wife, Conor, have one daughter named Addy.
+He currently serves on the board of the Australian Basketball Players' Association.